 The William James INTERFACE Referral Service collects and categorizes a wide range of valuable resources related to mental health and wellness for the benefit of the general public — children, adults and families — as well as educators and mental health professionals.
-In addition to the resources on their web site (INTERFACE), the William James INTERFACE Referral Service maintains a mental health and wellness referral Helpline Monday through Friday, 9 am-5 pm, at 888-244-6843 (toll free).
-This is a free, confidential referral service for individuals across the lifespan living in participating communities (including Plymouth).
+In addition to the resources on their web site (INTERFACE), the William James INTERFACE Referral Service maintains a mental health and wellness referral Helpline Monday through Friday, 9 am-5 pm, at 888-244-6843 (toll free) or 617-332-3666 ext.
+1. This is a free, confidential referral service for individuals across the lifespan living in participating communities (including Plymouth).
 Callers are matched with licensed mental health providers from an extensive database.
 Each referral meets the location, insurance, and specialty needs of the caller.

 Plymouth Emergency Mental Health Services Tel: 1 (877) 996-3154 is designed to provide psychiatric assessment and intervention to people of any age who are in a crisis situation.
 Mobile Crisis Intervention (MCI) provides crisis assessment and crisis stabilization intervention services 24/7 365 days/year.
 Telehealth crisis services are available during the COVID-19 pandemic.

 Please view this list of local resources for housing, food, utilities, WIFI access and more during COVID-19 (courtesy of Brockton BAMSI).

 Please view this list of additional mental health resources.

 Materials below are meant to provide support to students, families and faculty members when faced with tragic or traumatic circumstances.

 - After a Loved One Dies - How Children Grieve (a bereavement guide provided by the New York Life Foundation)